 Staying safe online —

 People used to search; what does it mean to stay safe?
 How do you stay safe?
 How do you stay safe on the Internet?
 What are internet safety tips for students?
 Any list of DO's and DON'Ts to follow while doing online transactions?
 And so on.
-There are 100 ways to stay safe online published on the net, but check the best and most working methods to protect yourself on the internet particularly for online banking.
+There are 100 ways to stay safe online published on the net, but I have listed the best and most effective methods to protect yourself on the internet particularly for online banking.

 I understand that safety and security are of the most important things to fight against the dangers on the internet especially in the banking operations.
 The bank makes the investments and wants to make sure all of their existing and prospective customers are well informed about the security drills and tips.